 Dental Implant-Supported Restorations: Care and Maintenance

 Restorations supported by dental implants require daily brushing and flossing, as well as regular professional cleanings in order to keep them clean and free of infection just like natural teeth.
 However, due to the structure of implants and these types of restorations, dental implant care consists of slightly different techniques to ensure the health of the surrounding tissues.
 Dr. Neil Starr is a world-renowned prosthodontist who can coordinate with trusted specialists to assist patients with every stage of their implant treatment.
-He can also instruct patients on the best way to care for their dental implants to protect themselves against possible oral health concerns.
+He can also answer frequently asked questions, and instruct patients on the best way to care for their dental implants to protect themselves against possible oral health concerns.

 Implants vs. Natural Teeth